darktable-org/dtdocs/content/module-reference/utility-modules/map/locations.md

 A location is shown as a shape on the map when selected.
 Initially each location will be represented as a square or circle and can be changed to a rectangle or ellipse by adjusting the shape's width and/or height.

-A location can also be created from a region (city or country) openstreetmap polygon.
-To achieve this, first make sure the _max polygon points_ parameter is large enough (some country polygons count more 150.000 points).
-Then in [find location](/../find-location.md) module select the desired location.
-When the corresponding region shape is displayed, a polygon symbol is available in the shape selection (see below).
-Select it and create the new location.
+A location can also be created from an openstreetmap region (city/country) polygon.
+To achieve this, first make sure the _max polygon points_ parameter is large enough (some country polygons use more than 150,000 points).
+Then select the desired location in the [find location](/../find-location.md) module.
+When the corresponding region shape is displayed, a polygon symbol becomes available in the "shape" control (see below).
+Select it to create the new location.

 Each location is stored as tag entry under the geotagging collection in [collect images](/../../shared/collect-images.md) module.